craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

 Simple Values
 ^^^^^^^^^^^^^

-Starting with simple values (e.g. strings printed on tags), locate each of the freemarker interpolation expressions (i.e. ``${contentModel.someFieldId}``).
-Make sure that the interpolation expression is by itself on a html tag.
+Starting with simple values (e.g. strings printed on tags), locate each of the FreeMarker interpolation expressions (i.e. ``${contentModel.someFieldId}``).
+Make sure that the interpolation expression is by itself on a HTML tag.

 For example, ``By <span>${contentModel.authorName_s}</span>`` is correct since the interpolated value is alone in its container tag, as opposed to ``<span>By ${contentModel.authorName_s}</span>``, where there's a piece of text inside the same element as the interpolation.

-Once you've located the interpolations and made sure each expression is alone in its element, replace the plain-html tag with a CrafterCMS macro.
+Once you've located the interpolations and made sure each expression is alone in its element, replace the plain-HTML tag with a CrafterCMS macro.

 For example ``<span>${contentModel.authorName_s}</span>`` would become ``<@crafter.span>${contentModel.authorName_s}</@crafter.span>``.
 In addition to converting the plain tag to a macro, you must specify some additional metadata depending